MiniMinja/GameDocs/CardGame/DesignDoc.md

 _**Rage**_

-This kind of damage is also primarily Big.
+This kind of damage is also primarily big.
 It deals massive damage, but also comes with more negative side effects.

 _**Flow**_